All Products

 Enable Traffic Mark

-If you select Enable Traffic Mark, you must specify custom header fields.
+If you select Enable Traffic Mark, you must configure the mark fields.

 Important

-• We recommend that you do not configure a standard HTTP header field such as User-Agent.
-If you configure a standard HTTP header field, the value of the standard header field is overwritten by the value of the custom header field.
+• Do not use standard HTTP header fields, such as User-Agent.
+Otherwise, the content of the standard header field is overwritten by the value of the custom field.

-• If an attacker obtains the IP address of the origin server before you add the domain name to WAF and purchases another WAF instance to forward requests to the origin server, you can select Enable Traffic Mark and specify a custom header field.
-After the origin server receives a request, we recommend that you check the header field.
-If the specified header field exists in the request, the request is allowed.
+• If an attacker obtains the IP address of your origin server before the domain is added to WAF and uses another WAF instance to forward requests to the target origin server, you can Enable Traffic Mark and set a mark field.
+After the origin server receives a request, we recommend that you verify this field.
+If the specified mark field is present, access is allowed.

-Click Add Mark to add a header field.
-You can add up to five header fields.
+Click Add Mark to add a mark field.
+You can configure up to five mark fields.

 Resource Group